JorrandeWit/ithenticate-api-python/README.md

 ### Documents ###

-Use the `documents` property is to all document related methods.
+Use the `documents` property forall document related methods.

 #### Get all documents ####
 ##### `documents.all(folder_id)` #####